-When the dialplan is extended with a lot of blocks, is convenient to group them and hide from the overview.
-Select one or more blocks by clicking on the item while keeping CTRL key pressed.
+When the dialplan is extended with a lot of blocks, it is convenient to group them and hide from the overview.
+Select one or more blocks with Selection mode enabled.
 Press the group icon and the selected items will be grouped into a box icon.
 To edit what is inside the box, double-click on the box.
-To exit from box editing, navigate to main view using the path shown on the top-left of work area
+To exit from box editing, click on save grouping icon or back to main dialplan without saving changes

 Unbox a group icon.
-When selected, the pointer will change to indicate that the function is active, point and click on the box than needs to be ungrouped to release blocks inside
+Click on the grouping box than needs to be ungrouped to release blocks inside 15.7.
+TOOLS 139